SixArm/unix-shell-script-kit/README.md

 => 1620169178
 ```

-### age: get the age of a given time in POSIX secords
+### age: get the age of a given time in POSIX seconds

 ```sh
 age 1620169178